jerhon/honlsoft-v2/blog/2022/2022-02-18-software-architecture-clean-architecture.md

 Maybe it is?
 The pieces interacting with the library to actually doing the communication with the infrastructure, probably not.

-So, the business logic ends up getting intermingled with other outlying concerns as there is no clear place to put it.
+The business logic ends up getting intermingled with other outlying concerns as there is no clear place to put it.

 ## The Clean Architecture

 Clean architecture is different in that it puts domain logic and customer use cases at the center of the application.
 This relies very much on dependency inversion for it to work.
+Please take a look at my previous blog post on [Dependency Inversion](./2022-02-11-software-architecture-dependency-inversion)

 Here's a diagram where each box represents a layer of the architecture.
+The names I use for the layers may deviate slightly from the book.

 ```mermaid
 flowchart TD